 (This is a common course number.
-Last year's course prefix/number ANT 100)
+Former course prefix/number ANT 100)

 This course surveys the origin of mankind involving the processes of physical and cultural evolution, ancient man, and preliterate man.
 Attention is centered on fossil evidence, physiology and family/group roles and status.
 (3 Lec.)